 - Click Save.

 The Save Model dialog box closes.
-The model is processed in your ArcGIS organization and is returned as an image layer to the app.
+The model is processed in your ArcGIS organization and returned as an image layer to the app.

 Weighted overlay models provide a powerful way to visualize and analyze site suitability factors.
-Based on the shading in your model, you can identify areas of opportunity and risk, and you can use this information for real–time feedback in GeoPlanner dashboard charts.
+Based on the shading in your model, you can identify areas of opportunity and risk, and use this information for real-time feedback in GeoPlanner dashboard charts.
 These charts show how your design or other feature layers overlay with assessment layers.
 This view can help you understand the suitability or risk in your designs and plans.